nchan7/trailblazer/README.md

 Thanks to Steve Peters, Carlo Bruno, Mike Shull, and many others in the SEI-SEA-25 cohort for their ideas and thoughts that were incorporated in this project

 # Additional Functionality and Wish List
-* Incorporating multi-page view so that it would show only 10 results per page with a link to scroll to the next set of 10.
+* Incorporating pagination so that it would show only 10 results per page with a link to scroll to the next set of 10.
 * Adding in actual reviews by pulling from the Yelp API.
 * Incorporating camping sites and fishing spots.
 * Linking a trip to suggest good food places nearby.